m0xpd/SubHarmonics/Applications/ClockDivision_and_RhythmGeneration.md

 There is a video, demonstrating these ideas, here.

-You can easily set up a reasonably complex rhythm generator, with triggers from A, B, logical operations on A and B (I like to use an external AND gate driven by A and B, occasionally with extra inputs - as there is no AND modulator inernal SubHarmonics) and, of course, ModMix.
+You can easily set up a reasonably complex rhythm generator, with triggers from A, B, logical operations on A and B (I like to use an external AND gate driven by A and B, occasionally with extra inputs - as there is no AND modulator internal to SubHarmonics) and, of course, ModMix.

 You can set up the base pattern with m & n and introduce variation by